Where to cuddle a koala in Australia

 Dreamworld, Gold Coast

-The Gold Coast’s largest theme park has expanded its offerings in recent years to offer more than just rides and is now home to a number of wildlife-oriented attractions including the ability to pose with a koala.
-Dreamworld’s koala experiences are available from 10 am onwards, with prices starting from $24.95.
+The Gold Coast’s largest theme park has expanded its offerings in recent years to offer more than just rides and is now home to several wildlife-oriented attractions including the ability to pose with a koala.
+Dreamworld’s koala experiences are available from 11:30am - 3:30pm, with prices starting from $29.95.

 Kuranda Koala Gardens